1. Where is the Humane Education entrance?

 4. What is the process for picking up campers at the end of the day?

 Note: Anyone who has not been authorized to pick up a camper will not be allowed to do so until we have cleared that person with the camper's parent or guardian.

 Camper pick-up takes place at the 243 Alabama Street entrance.
 Parents or guardians must sign each camper out at 4:00 PM.
 Campers registered for extended care must be signed out no later than 5:30 PM.
 Please note: No campers may be picked up between 3:30-4:00.
 This time is reserved for check-out preparation and accounting for all campers attending camp.
 If you need to pick up your camper(s) early, please communicate that to staff ahead of time and plan on picking up your camper(s) before we prepare for check-out at 3:30.

-If you arrive late, press #55 on the callbox to alert us when you have arrived, or you may call our camp cell phone at 415-760-2573.
+If you arrive late, you may call our camp cell phone at 415-760-2573.
 A penalty late fee may be assessed if you are late.
 Please ensure that your child has all of his or her belongings before leaving.

 5. What items should campers bring to summer animal camp each day?